Council Hall

 The council hall has a unique energy, and gives me a different sight.

-Each of the ancient halls was built exactly the same.
+Each of the ancient halls was identical.

 When I become a twin to one of them, I am twin to all.